 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Since the stock market crash in March caused by coronavirus, Amazon's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Amazon's stock price has had significant negative movement.

-If you had bought USD$1,000 worth of Amazon shares at the start of February 2020, those shares would have been worth USD$951.42 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth USD$1,603.11.
+If you had bought $1,000 worth of Amazon stocks at the start of February 2020, those stocks would have been worth $951.42 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $44.23.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.